hgeorge21/MonteCarloGeometryProcessing/entry.md

 // ... same as laplacian, use I, C, F to interpolate and add value to U
 ```

+A modification to Poisson is screened Poisson which involves subtracting *cu* (*c* > 0) from the Laplacian term.
+The implementation is very similar to regular Poisson with harmonic Green's changed to [Yukawa Potential](https://en.wikipedia.org/wiki/Yukawa_potential)
+and a normalization term for *u(x_{k+1})* which can be found in the appendix of the paper.

 #### WoS for Biharmonic Equation

 According to the paper, we can rewarite the standard Biharmonic Equation to: